albarema/osteo_ancient/README.md

 # Patterns of bone density in the XXX Folkebibliotekstomten collection

 Compute PRS in ancient samples using records for osteological data and data from the UK Biobank [UKBB](http://www.nealelab.is/uk-biobank).

+Pre-processing and generation of files:
+- 00.wget_summstats.smk: download summary statistics from the GWAS of interest
+- 01.imputation.smk: perform imputation.
+This step is important when working with ancient DNA (usually samples have low coverage)
+- 02.filerting_vcf.smk: filtering of the imputed vcf file (common good practices).
+Since we had access to a limited number of ancient samples, we merged our dataset with GBR from the 1000 Genomes Project.
+- 03.liftover_vcf.smk: liftover vcf files from GRCh38 to GRCh37 (older version).
+This step is important so that all files share the same human assembly reference.
+In our case, the summary statistics are based on GRCh37 and that is why we performed the liftover.
+- 04.vcf2acf.smk: convert vcf to population allele frequencies.
+This step is only needed if you are calculating population PRS (skip for individual PRS).
+It requires a file with the population/group information.

+All steps until this point can be skipped if your target file has already been processed (Quality Control) and all files were produced using the same human assembly.

 - 05.pre_prs_ind.smk: Common step to both approaches.
 Get the association files in the correct form for the software.
 More details are under each of the sections.